 Healthy diets and diabetes prevention

 Some dietary patterns have been associates with improved T2D risk.
 For example the Mediterranean style eating pattern, which includes fruits, vegetables, beans, nuts and seeds, minimally processed foods, olive oil, and dairy products (mainly cheese and yogurt) has been associated with reduced incidence of T2D.
 Dietary fats can affect glucose metabolism and insulin sensitivity and may therefore play a crucial role in the development of type 2 diabetes.
 Studies have indicated that replacing saturated fat with monounsaturated and polyunsaturated fats might be favourable in the prevention of T2D.
 In line with this, it has been suggested that plant sources of fat may be a better choice compared with animal sources.
-(Indeed, high intakes of red meat and meat products have been shown to increase the risk of T2D.)
 Nevertheless, several epidemiological studies have indicated that a high intake of dairy products may actually be protective.

 Yogurt and reduced risk of Type 2 diabetes development